Marina Matousekova

 Before joining TALMA Dispute Resolution, Marina was the head of the international arbitration and litigation department of the French-Italian law firm Castaldi Partners from 2019 to 2022.
 Before that, she practiced within the international arbitration team of Shearman & Sterling LLP in Paris and Milan from 2011 to 2018 and at Castaldi Mourre & Partners from 2005 to 2010.

-Marina was elected Co-Chair of ArbIt, the Italian Forum for Arbitration and ADR for the biennial 2022-2023.
+Marina was elected Co-Chair of ArbIt, the Italian Forum for Arbitration and ADR for the years 2022-2024.

-Marina was elected Treasurer of the Arbitration Academy, a non-lucrative association founded by Professor Emmanuel Gaillard, offering each summer to students coming from all parts of the world, courses and conferences given by internationally renowned professors.
+Marina is the Treasurer of the Arbitration Academy, a non-lucrative association founded by Professor Emmanuel Gaillard, offering each summer to students coming from all parts of the world, courses and conferences given by internationally renowned professors.

 She is a member of the Editorial Committee of the International Business Law Journal and of an International Contracts Working Group.